 About the Therapeutic Massage at The Pacific Wellness Institute

-- The Pacific Wellness Institute in Toronto is aligned with some of the city’s best-registered massage therapists (RMTs).
+- The Pacific Wellness Institute is aligned with some of the city’s best-registered massage therapists (RMTs).
 Clients have the option of choosing either a male or female therapist when booking an appointment with us.

 - Swedish Massage, Shiatsu Massage, and Reflexology are among the various types of massage therapy we offer by our RMTs.

 - All our therapeutic massage services are provided by Ontario licensed and registered massage therapists (RMT).
 The registered massage services are covered by most employee benefits.
 We are one of a few massage clinics that offers direct insurance billing for massage therapy.

 - Our clinic is owned and operated by an RMT who has conducted CMTO funded research projects as a principal investigator and coauthored many peer-reviewed papers and textbooks on massage and related therapies.

 What are the benefits of and reasons for choosing massage therapy?